KnowScratcher/QuakeCord-data/README.md

-# QuakeCord-data
+# QuakeCord data
-The opendata for quakecord
+This is the open data for [Quakecord](https://github.com/KnowScratcher/QuakeCord)